Community theatre

-Community theatre refers to any theatrical performance made in relation to particular communities—its usage includes theatre made by, with, and for a community.
+Community theatre is theatrical performance made in relation to particular communities—its usage includes theatre made by, with, or for a community.
 It may refer to a production that is made entirely by a community with no outside help, or a collaboration between community members and professional theatre artists, or a performance made entirely by professionals that is addressed to a particular community.

 Community theatres range in size from small groups led by single individuals that perform in borrowed spaces to large permanent companies with well-equipped facilities of their own.
 Many community theatres are successful, non-profit businesses with a large active membership and, often, a full-time staff.
 Community theatre is often devised and may draw on popular theatrical forms, such as carnival, circus, and parades, as well as performance modes from commercial theatre.
 This type of theatre is ever-changing and evolving due to the influences of the community; the artistic process can often be heavily affected by the community's socioeconomic circumstances.

 There is a certain obligation that community theatre is held to because of the personal and physical connection to its own community and the people within that community.
 Community theatre is understood to contribute to the social capital of a community, insofar as it develops the skills, community spirit, and artistic sensibilities of those who participate, whether as producers or audience members.
 It is used as a tool for social development, promoting ideas like gender equality, human rights, environment, and democracy.
 Participants might identify issues and discuss possible solutions.
 Such plays can be performed in traditional playhouses but also can be staged in public places, traditional meeting spaces, schools, prisons, or other institutions, inviting an often spontaneous audience to watch.